ExtractGPT: Exploring the Potential of Large Language Models for Product Attribute Value Extraction: Introduction

 The paper is structured as follows.
-Section~\ref{sec:experimental_setup} introduces the experimental setup.
-Section~\ref{sec:prompt_engineering} discusses the scenario where no training data is available.
-Section~\ref{sec:training_data} explores how to effectively use training data as a source of (i) example values, (ii) in-context demonstrations, and (iii) for fine-tuning the LLM.
-The code and the datasets to reproduce our results are available online\footnote{https://github.com/wbsg-uni-mannheim/ExtractGPT}.
+First, we review related work.
+Next, we describe the experimental setup (Section~\ref{sec:experimental_setup}) before delving into prompt engineering.
+We introduce zero-shot prompt engineering (Section~\ref{sec:prompt_engineering}) as well as in-context learning and fine-tuning (Section~\ref{sec:training_data}) to evaluate the usage of task-specific training data.
+Lastly, we compare LLM- and PLM-based methods in Section~\ref{sec:baselines}.
+The code and data for replicating our experiments are available online\footnote{https://github.com/wbsg-uni-mannheim/ExtractGPT}.